Anaphylaxis Research | Ayel L. R. Batac

 Contribution to Public Health

 Anaphylaxis is both a clinical emergency and a public health concern.
-Our research addresses critical gaps in how anaphylaxis is recognised, treated, and prevented across diverse health systems.
-By examining variations in treatment practices and barriers to epinephrine access, this work informs strategies to reduce preventable morbidity and mortality on a population level.
+Our research addresses critical gaps in how anaphylaxis is recognized, treated, and prevented across diverse health systems.
+By examining variations in treatment practices and barriers to adrenaline access, this work informs strategies to reduce preventable morbidity and mortality on a population level.

 Key public health contributions include:

-• Generating evidence to support policy and regulatory reform on epinephrine access
+- Generating evidence to support policy and regulatory reform on adrenaline access

-• Identifying opportunities to standardise emergency care protocols in alignment with global best practices
+- Identifying opportunities to standardize emergency care protocols in alignment with global best practices

 This work aims to bridge clinical insight with system-level action, reinforcing the importance of coordinated, evidence-based approaches to allergy emergencies in public health planning and preparedness.